+Lemma 1 below (from [HH1]), will be in an important role in this paper.
+It also gives an interesting connection between $H_{k}$ and $H^{d}_{k}$ which we will look first.
 We define an embedding $G_{k}:H_{k}\rightarrow H^{d}_{k}$ so that $u(n)\in H_{k}$ is mapped to $u(2^{2\d (k)}n)\in H^{d}_{k}$ i.e. $G_{k}$ maps $x>$ to $(2^{\d (k)}x)>$ and notice that $2^{\d (k)}x$ in units of $H^{d}_{k}$ is $x$ in units of $H_{k}$.
-Thus if we switch to use units of $H_{k}$ also in $H^{d}_{k}$, $G$ maps $x>$ to $x>$ (in the proof of the main theorem, we will switch from units of $H^{d}_{k}$ to the units of $H_{\k}$ in some formulas originally calculated in $H^{d}_{\k}$ using the units of $H^{d}_{k}$).
-The function $G_{k}$ is clearly an isometric embedding and the following lemma from [HH1] tells what it does to the time evolution operator (there is a reason why the formula for the propagator is written in such an obscure way, $K^{*}(x_{0},x_{1},t)$ is the correct value of the propagator in the free particle case).
+Thus if we switch to use units of $H_{k}$ also in $H^{d}_{k}$, $G$ maps $x>$ to $x>$ (in the proof of the main theorem, we will switch from units of $H^{d}_{k}$ back to the units of $H_{\k}$ in some formulas originally calculated in $H^{d}_{\k}$ using the units of $H^{d}_{k}$).
+The function $G_{k}$ is clearly an isometric embedding and the following lemma from [HH1] tells what it does to the time evolution operator in the case of the free particle.
+Also there is a reason why the formula for the propagator is written in such an obscure way, $K^{*}(x_{0},x_{1},t)$ is the correct value of the propagator in $L_{2}(\R )$ in this free particle case.
 Before giving the lemma we want to point out that embeddings like $G_{k}$ are not the natural way of embedding approximations to better approximations e.g. if one takes the direct/ultra limit of all approximations under embeddings of this kind, the result is not anything like the standard model.
-But these embeddings, surprisingly, will give what we will need.
+But these embeddings, surprisingly, will give a nice connection between the two approximations.

-\th 1 Lemma. ([HH1]) (In the free particle case in $H_{N}$) if $th/m$ divides $\sqrt{N}(x_{1}-x_{0})$, $x_{0},x_{1}\in X_{N}$, then $<x_{1}\vert K^{t}\vert x_{0}>=N^{-1/2}thm^{-1}K^{*}(x_{0},x_{1},t)$ and otherwise it is $0$, where $K^{*}(x_{0},x_{i},t)=(m/2\pi i\hbar t)^{1/2}e^{im(x_{1}-x_{0})^{2}/2\hbar t}$.
+\th 1 Lemma. ([HH1]) In the free particle case in $H_{N}$, if $th/m$ divides $\sqrt{N}(x_{1}-x_{0})$, $x_{0},x_{1}\in X_{N}$, then $<x_{1}\vert K^{t}\vert x_{0}>=N^{-1/2}thm^{-1}K^{*}(x_{0},x_{1},t)$ and otherwise it is $0$, where $K^{*}(x_{0},x_{i},t)=(m/2\pi i\hbar t)^{1/2}e^{im(x_{1}-x_{0})^{2}/2\hbar t}$.